Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 4. Recommended when large number of items were rated.
 5. Doesn't take into account the behavior or ratings of other users.
 6. There is no machine learning.
-7. relies on the builder of the recommendation system to assign proper tags to items and users.
+7. Relies on the builder of the recommendation system to assign proper tags to items and users.
+8. Doesn't need information about other users.
+9. Can recommend niche items that the user was not initially interested in.
+10. Requires domain knowledge to hand-engineer features.
+11. Difficult to expand interests of user.
 ```

 ### Collaborative Filtering